wikipuls/wikipuls/README.md

 wikipuls
 ========

-A prototype news site based on Wikipedia
+A prototype news site based on Wikipedia API